pieterjanv/io-ts-extended/README.md

 ### Some types to watch out for

-A record extends a partial whose properties are more specific.
+A record extends a partial whose properties are incompatible.
 I have no clue what the logic behind this is.

 ```typescript